CM-IV/GPACalculator_LinkedList/README.md

 ### Written by Charlie Mathis with Mathis Computing
 ### Check out my website!--->https://dogtowncs.netlify.com/

 This program was written entirely in C++ and edited within nano.

+GPLv3 Licensed

 The program takes in 5 integers acting as the users GPA for those semesters.